-6. Land Value Finance
+Land Value Finance

-Land value capture finance (LVF) is a flexible mechanism which is based on the assumption of recovering the capital cost of the investment by capturingsome or all of the increase in land value caused by investment.
+Land value capture finance (LVF) is a flexible mechanism which is based on the assumption of recovering the capital cost of the investment by capturing some or all of the increase in land value caused by investment (Medda, et al., 2008; Smith and Gihring, 2006; Bowes and Inlannfeldt, 2001; Andelson, 2000).

 The increases in land value may be captured directly or indirectly through their conversion into public revenues (fees, taxes, exactions, or other fiscal means).
-LVF follows a four-step process: 1) value creation (the site has a potentially increased value due to the initial public intervention), 2) value realisation (the site's value has increased due to private intervention), 3) value capture (the private investor has gross profits from which the public sector draws back revenues) and 4) value recycle (the public sector uses the captured revenues for urban projects).
+LVF follows a four-step process: 1) value creation (the site has a potentially increased value due to the initial public intervention), 2) value realization (the site's value has increased due to private intervention), 3) value capture (the private investor has gross profits from which the public sector draws back revenues), and 4) value recycle (the public sector uses the captured revenues for urban projects).